-The committee, as an advisory committee to the Board of Directors, assists with the formulation of GasanMamo's overall remuneration policy for defining remuneration practices.
-In addition, the committee ensures that these policies promote an effective system of internal control and makes recommendations to the Board of Directors for Improvements.
+This committee, as an advisory committee to the Board of Directors, assists with the formulation of GasanMamo's overall remuneration policy for defining remuneration practices.
+In addition, the committee ensures that these policies promote an effective system of internal control and makes recommendations to the Board of Directors for improvements.
 The committee is made up of Non-Executive Directors and invites the Managing Director to attend the meetings as required.
 Meetings are held at least annually and are minuted.
 The Remuneration Committee is made up of:

-Albert P Mamo - Chairman Joseph A Gasan - member Martin Wonfor - member Mark Gasan - member
+Albert P Mamo - Chairman Joseph A Gasan Martin Wonfor Mark Gasan